By Corey Lewis, CPT, CSCS

 Hemp protein powder has endless benefits that are associated with its hempseed origin.
 For one, due to its globular protein components (edestin and albumin), it boosts your immune system.
 While this may be taken lightly, your immune system is responsible for protecting your body against foreign pathogens.
 So any strides you can make in improving its functionality can have great benefits for your health.

-Furthermore, since hemp contains an abundance of fatty acids, when digested it is able to produce an excess amount of carbohydrates that can fuel your day.
+Hemp contains an abundance of fatty acids.
+So, when it’s digested it is able to produce an excess amount of carbohydrates that can fuel your day.
 These fatty acids in hemp can also contribute to the protein strength of your hair.
 In addition, its ratio of fatty acids has been known to reduce inflammation, which is no easy feat.
 Inflammation occurs when the body’s white blood cells and other substances attempt to protect you from bacteria and viruses.
 This can lead to headaches and other serious medical conditions if not treated properly.

-Despite its added benefits, ingesting too much hemp protein powder can have adverse effects on your liver, which may lead to excess nitrogen in your blood.
+Despite its added benefits, ingesting too much hemp protein powder can have adverse effects on your liver.
+This, in turn may lead to excess nitrogen in your blood.
 This can also cause diarrhea, nausea, and even death in serious cases.
 As with any food or supplement in your diet, help protein powder should be used in moderation.

-So, if you are on the market for a protein powder that is high in nutritional benefits and components such as fatty acids, hemp protein powder might be the one for you.
-It must be noted that if you are going to invest in hemp powder, a great introduction might be Nutiva Hemp Protein Powder.
+Are you in the market for a protein powder that is high in nutritional benefits and healthy fatty acids?
+If so, then hemp protein powder might be the one for you.
+If you are going to invest in hemp powder, a great introduction might be Nutiva Hemp Protein Powder.
+Furthermore, you can look into our top five hemp protein powder reviews.

-Those who choose brown rice protein powders may also see an improvement in their gastric digestion and a reduction in their cholesterol, which can aid weight loss.
+If you choose brown rice protein powders, you may see added benefits.
+These include an improvement in your gastric digestion and a reduction in your cholesterol.
+This may have the net effect of aiding in weight loss.

 Protein powders are not only for bodybuilders.
 Nowadays, everyday people utilize this nutritional supplement to fulfill their dietary needs.
 Considering that protein powders are relatively new to the market, their effects on diet are not completely understood.
 Make sure you do your research and, in some cases, consult your physician before investing in this nutritional supplement.